Accessible by: anyone

 It is estimated that approximately 5.6 workers in the health care industry and other fields are exposed to bloodborne pathogens – pathogenic microorganisms that are present in human blood.
 Exposure to bloodborne pathogens can cause serious disease in humans.
 Among the most troublesome bloodborne pathogens are Hepatitis B Virus (HBV), which causes serious liver disease, and Human Immune Deficiency Virus (HIV), which causes AIDS.

-Employers, therefore, need to be prepared to take proactive steps to minimize their workers’ foreseeable risk of exposure to blood and other potentially infectious material (OPIM).** Regulated employers are required to draft and adopt an Exposure Control Plan.
+Employers, therefore, need to be prepared to take proactive steps to minimize their workers’ foreseeable risk of exposure to blood and OPIM.
+Regulated employers are required to draft and adopt an exposure control plan.
 Such plan should include a summary of possible exposure scenarios, a listing of methods that should be used to minimize the risk of exposure (i.e.: the use of personal protective equipment; the adoption of specific housekeeping procedures), and a procedure for the evaluation of the circumstances surrounding an exposure that does occur.

 Employers should also establish a Hepatitis B vaccination program and make sure that all necessary hazard information is communicated to employees.
 Specifically, information concerning the hazards associated with bloodborne pathogens should be communicated through the use of warning labels, biohazard signs, and employee training.